asg017/sqlite-http/api.md

 # API Reference

+A full reference to every function and module that `sqlite-http` offers.

-As a reminder, `sqlite-http` is still young, so breaking changes should be expected.
+As a reminder, `sqlite-http` follows [semver](https://semver.org/) and is pre v1, so breaking changes are to be expected.

 ## Overview